 - Give raspberries support.
 Trellis raspberries so that they are easy to harvest, and canes and berries are exposed to air and sunlight; this will decrease disease.

 - A trellis of wires stretched between posts will be enough to keep canes off the ground.
-Stretch wires at one to two-foot intervals between post set firmly in the ground.
+Stretch wires at one to two-foot intervals between posts set firmly in the ground.
 Set wires at 2 feet, 3 feet, and 4 feet above the ground.
 Use 7-foot posts set 2½ deep.
 Tie the canes to the wire

 - Not all raspberry varieties are pruned in the same way.

-- For summer-bearing red raspberries that produce fruit on two-year old canes, cut away old brown, fruit-producing canes after harvest.
+- For summer-bearing red raspberries that produce fruit on two-year-old canes, cut away old brown, fruit-producing canes after harvest.
 Leave the young, new canes to produce fruit the following summer.
 In late winter, remove the smallest canes leaving three to six sturdy canes.

 - Black and purple raspberries produce fruit on side branches that grow from older canes.
 Prune away canes that have produced fruit shortly after the fruit has been harvested (in late summer).
 Snip off the growing tips of new canes when they are 3 to 4 feet tall; this will make them grow side branches that will later bear fruit.
 During the dormant period, remove the smallest canes on the plant leaving 4 to 6 sturdy canes per 1 foot of row.
-Cut away spindly side branches and trim remaining side branches back to 8 to 10 inches long; these will bear fruit the next summer.
+Cutaway spindly side branches and trim the remaining side branches back to 8 to 10 inches long; these will bear fruit next summer.

 - A note about pruning at planting time: When a new plant is set in place, cut the top off the cane at about 10 inches above the ground; make your cut just above a node.
 This pruning at planting time will cause the cane to grow more strongly when spring comes.
 When new sprouts come up around the original cane in spring, cut down the original cane to the ground; the new shoots will grow rapidly.